Charles Howell, Dean

 Youngstown State University teacher education programs are accredited by the Ohio Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
 These programs are subject to the sections of the Ohio law and regulations governing teacher education and licensure.
 The Beeghly College of Liberal Arts, Social Sciences, and Education serves as the recommending agent for all Youngstown State University graduates who wish to qualify for state of Ohio licensure as well as for licensure in other states.

-Requirements for completion of a baccalaureate degree (BA, BGS, BSED) within the Beeghly College of Liberal Arts, Social Sciences, and Education include all University requirements detailed in the Academic Policies and Procedures section of the Undergraduate Catalog (i.e., graduation and general education requirements, university credits, course levels, majors, grade point average, residency and degree applications).
-Specific requirements for each major in the Beeghly College of Liberal Arts, Social Sciences, and Education are listed in the catalog.
+Requirements for completion of a baccalaureate degree (BA, BGS, BSED) within the Beeghly College of Liberal Arts, Social Sciences, and Education include all University requirements detailed in the Academic Policies and Procedures section of the Undergraduate Catalog (i.e., requirements regarding total General Education Requirements, university credits, course levels, majors, and minors, grade point average, residency and degree applications).
+Specific requirements for each major in the Beeghly College of Liberal Arts, Social Sciences, and Education are listed by department.